 There’s no doubt that the air conditioning unit is your primary source of comfort in every season.
 However, its outdoor unit can be very unappealing!
-Now how to hide air conditioner unit outside?
-It can ruin your decor and be an eyesore while strolling in the garden or when throwing a backyard party.
+It can ruin your decor and be an eyesore while strolling in the garden or throwing a backyard party.
+So how to hide air conditioner unit outside?

-If you are tempted to conceal your outdoor unit, we have a variety of options for you.
+If you are tempted to conceal your air conditioner outdoor, we have a variety of options for you.
 Hiding your air conditioner unit outside can be a great way to showcase your creativity and improve the aesthetics of your house.

 5 Things to Keep in Mind Before Hiding Your Air Conditioner Unit Outside